rbowsley/lamplighthelp/source/16-12-6_Global_Settings-_Security_Settings.markdown

 ### 'My User' Set-up

-The next three fields, restricting database operators, relate to a my user restriction.
+The next three fields, restricting database operators, relate to a 'My User' restriction.

 The ‘My User’ restriction allows for a stricter level of access limitation to {{Lamplight}}.
 Database operators can be linked to other profiles (such as clients on their caseload) using the ‘My User’ relationship (this may have been renamed in your system, perhaps something like 'caseworker' or similar).
 With the ‘My User’ restriction enabled, database operators with access levels of staff, data entry or reception will only be able to see information about those profiles that they are related to as 'My User's.
 In the sections below, these database operators are referred to as 'affected operators'.

 #### Restrict operators below manager level to only view "my users" they are linked to.

-   This turns on the 'My user' restriction.
+   This turns on the 'My User' restriction.
 As explained above, it will limit any affected operators so that they can only see the profiles of people and organisations they are linked to by a 'my user' relationship.

 #### Restrict operators below manager level to only view {{activity}} and {{linked case}} records linked to the "my users" they are linked to.